krausality/4gpt/BUILD.md

 Introduction

 This project handles the automation of multiple recurring tasks at the Datenstation.
-The project is licensed under the Custom Personal Use License v1.4; see LICENSE file for more information.
+The project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3; see LICENSE file for more information.
 Prerequisites

 Before building the project, ensure you have the following: